-Pinot Noir (pee-no nwar) is one of the world’s most planted grapes and most loved wines.
-The grape is known for producing wines with finesse and aging potential.
-It is one of the world’s most expensive wines to produce, due to its popularity and difficulty to grow.
+Pinot Noir (pee-no nwar) is one of the world’s most planted grapes and best loved wines.
+Known for producing wines with finesse and aging potential, it is one of the world’s most expensive wines driven by its popularity and difficulty to grow.

-In a cooler climate region – such as France, Germany, Italy and Oregon – Pinot Noir wines showcase cranberry, red cherry and mushroom flavors.
-In warmer climates, the wine showcases flavors of raspberry and clove.
-You can see this in regions like South Australia, Chile, Argentina and California.
-The heat (or lack thereof) changes the flavor profile.
+In cooler climates such as France, Germany, Italy, and Oregon, Pinot Noir wines show cranberry, red cherry and mushroom flavors.
+In warmer climates, the wine shows notes of raspberry and clove.
+You see this in regions like South Australia, Chile, Argentina and California.
+Heat (or lack thereof) changes the flavor profile.

 Dominant flavors on the nose and palate include cherry, raspberry, strawberry, earth, violet, lilac, sandalwood, mushroom, cola, clove, tobacco, pomegranate and rose.